Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Arizona has combined with its opponents to score more than 50 points in all four games this season.
+- Arizona and its opponents have combined to score more than 50 points in all four games this season.

-- San Francisco has combined with its opponents to score more than 50 points in two games this season.
+- San Francisco and its opponents have combined to score more than 50 points in two games this season.

-- The combined points per game average of the two teams, 61.8, is 11.8 points above Sunday's over/under.
+- The combined points per game average of the two teams, 61.8, is 11.8 points more than Sunday's over/under.

-- The 46.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 50 total in this contest.
+- These two squads combine to surrender 46.8 points per game, 3.2 fewer than this contest's over/under.

-- Cardinals games this season feature an average total of 52.4 points, a number 2.4 points higher than Sunday's over/under.
+- The Cardinals and their opponents have scored an average of 52.4 points per game in 2020, 2.4 more than Sunday's total.

 Cardinals stats and trends